kaiserpreusse/graphio/docs/index.rst

 graphio documentation
 ===================================

-Graphio is a Python library to bulk load data to Neo4j.
-The goal of graphio is to collect multiple sets of nodes and relationships from files or other data sources and write them to Neo4j.
-Graphio only writes data, it is not meant for querying Neo4j and returning data.
-A common task is to parse a bunch of Excel files to create a Neo4j prototype.
+Graphio is a Python library for bulk loading data to Neo4j.
+Graphio collects multiple sets of nodes and relationships and loads them to Neo4j.
+A common example is parsing a set of Excel files to create a Neo4j prototype.
+Graphio only loads data, it is not meant for querying Neo4j and returning data.

-Graphio focuses on creating :class:`~graphio.NodeSet` and :class:`~graphio.RelationshipSet` which are groups of nodes and relationships with similiar properties.
-Graphio can write these data sets to Neo4j using :code:`CREATE` or :code:`MERGE` operations.
+Graphio works with :class:`~graphio.NodeSet` and :class:`~graphio.RelationshipSet` classes which are groups of nodes and relationships with similiar properties.
+Graphio can load these data sets to Neo4j using :code:`CREATE` or :code:`MERGE` operations.

 Graphio uses py2neo in several places.
 Part of the bulk data loading logic developed for graphio was merged into py2neo.
 While py2neo is a comprehensive Neo4j library including object-graph mapping, graphio is made to quickly build a Neo4j database from existing data sets.